 You could also line your tray or pan with paper before molding.
 This avoids the polvoron from crumbling when being wrapped later.

-Get further into the holiday spirit with festive-colored lining paper, and enjoy this treasured delicacy in style.
+For example, you can get further into the holiday spirit with festive-colored lining paper, and enjoy this treasured delicacy in style.